v0d1ch/jsonsql/README.md

 VALUES ('Interstellar', 2014, 8.9, 'Matthew McConaughey,Anne Hathaway', DEFAULT);
 ```

-A key path can be followed by an array formatting expression:
+A key path that terminates in an array can be followed by an array formatting expression:

 ```
 {delimiter-string!prefix-sring!postfix-string}